paulfioravanti/steno-dictionaries/README.md

   dictionaries in [Di's steno dictionaries][], so they can be shared more widely.

-- **Overrides**: containing outlines where I think an existing Plover outline would be better mapped to another word or phrase.
+- **Overrides**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.
 Since I cannot put comments in JSON, I have attempted to document my justifications for going against Plover entries in the [overrides `README`][].

-- **Alternative Briefs**: containing shortened, or just alternatively-stroked, briefs based on personal preference, for words that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].

-- **Briefs**: containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines that _currently have no existing entry_ in [Plover's `main.json`][Plover main.json].

 - **Numbers**: containing non-word briefs concerned specifically with numbers.
    They are in their own dictionary, and not in `briefs.json`, because the one